 Drexel University MS-DPD students may also apply for pre-selection process at Tulane University.
 Applicants initially apply to Drexel's master's-DPD program.
 After acceptance, the Drexel Program Director will guide the applicants through the pre-select process for the Tulane DI program.
 The completed application packet will be sent by Drexel to the Tulane DI Director and other partners during the fall semester.
 Notification of ranking choices will be sent in January.
 The Drexel Program Director will notify the partner DI Directors of the internal match results.
 Tulane DI Director will notify D&D Digital of the pre-selected Drexel students.

 Nicholls State University students who will have a DPD plus plan to start the MS in Nutrition program at Nicholls may also apply for pre-selection to the Tulane DI Program.
 The Nicholls Program Director will guide the Nicholls applicants through the preselect process.
-The completed application packet will be sent by Nicholls to the Tulane DI Director during the fall semester.
+The completed application packet will be sent by Nicholls students to the Tulane DI Director during the fall semester.
 Some of the credits from the Tulane DI Program may be counted towards the Nicholls MS degree.
-Notification of acceptance will be in January.
+Notification of acceptance will be in January or earlier.
 The student will have one week to accept the pre-select position at Tulane.
 The Tulane DI Director will notify D&D Digital of the pre-selected Nicholls students.

 Application Deadline: February 15th of each year (refer to the D&D Digital and DICAS websites)